djalbat/occam-parsers/README.md

 ## Introduction

-There are three parsers in all:
+Three parsers are documented:

 * A BNF parser, actually [extended BNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
 * A basic parser, for illustrative purposes, and for developing new grammars.
-* The main parser, namely the parser for the [BNF part](https://raw.githubusercontent.com/occam-proof-assistant/Parsers/master/es6/florence/bnf.js) of Occam's vernacular, called Florence.
+* The Florence parser, namely the parser for the [BNF part](https://raw.githubusercontent.com/occam-proof-assistant/Parsers/master/es6/florence/bnf.js) of Occam's vernacular.

 All parsers share common functionality.
 The last two parse content according to rules defined in a variant of BNF.
 The BNF parser on the other hand has its rules hard-coded.
 These rules can be defined in the self same variant that they implement: